rwang23/LintCodeBook/Java/string.md

 Return Value :Welcome to Tutorialspoint.com
 ```

+####Character Methods:
+- 1) isLetter() Determines whether the specified char value is a letter.
+- 2) isDigit() Determines whether the specified char value is a digit.
+- 3) isWhitespace() Determines whether the specified char value is white space.
+- 4) isUpperCase() Determines whether the specified char value is uppercase.
+- 5) isLowerCase() Determines whether the specified char value is lowercase.
+- 6) toUpperCase() Returns the uppercase form of the specified char value.
+- 7) toLowerCase() Returns the lowercase form of the specified char value.
+- 8) toString() Returns a String object representing the specified character valuethat is, a one-character string

 ####escape
 - \n Newline.
 Position the screen cursor at the beginning of the next line.
 - \t Horizontal tab.
 Move the screen cursor to the next tab stop.